vitest-dev/vitest/docs/guide/mocking.md

 **Type:** `(value: any) => MockInstance`

-Accepts a value that will be returned for one call to the mock function.
-Can be chained so that successive calls to the mock function return different values.
-When there are no more `mockReturnValueOnce` values to use, calls a function specified by `mockImplementation`.
+Accepts a value that will be returned whenever mock function is invocked.
+If chained, every consecutive call will return passed value.
+When there are no more `mockReturnValueOnce` values to use, calls a function specified by `mockImplementation` or other `mockReturn*` methods.

 ```ts
 const myMockFn = jest